Power of Love/Love Power

-In 1995, the song was re-recorded and released with remixes by Frankie Knuckles and Uno Clio.
+In 1995, the song was re-recorded for the compilation Greatest Hits 1981–1995.
+It was released as a single with remixes by Frankie Knuckles and Uno Clio.

 American singer Donna Summer recorded a version of the song for the 2005 album So Amazing: An All-Star Tribute to Luther Vandross.

 Critical reception

-Stephen Thomas Erlewine from AllMusic picked the song as one of the "high points" of the album.
-Larry Flick from Billboard deemed it "a tasty blend of influences: pleasing pop melodies, funky guitars, gospel-tinged backing vocals, and (naturally) effective R&B vocals.
+Stephen Thomas Erlewine from AllMusic named the song one of the "high points" of the album.
+Larry Flick from Billboard magazine deemed it "a tasty blend of influences: pleasing pop melodies, funky guitars, gospel-tinged backing vocals, and (naturally) effective R&B vocals.
 Thoroughly satisfying."
 Ken Tucker from Entertainment Weekly said it is "as paradoxically playful and ambitious as its title."
 He added, "Here is a perfect example of the way pop improvisation can combine with technical precision to revitalize verbal clichés.
 In this case, Vandross has joined two different songs, both featuring gliding, colliding melodies that offer the singer an opportunity to apply his delicate tenor to witty, chanted variations on the songs' titles."

-After the song was remixed in 1995, British magazine Music Week rated it four out of five, adding, "Not typical Luther, but sumptuous all the same.
+James Hamilton from Record Mirror noted its "gentle swingbeat jiggle", naming it a "pleasant 0-92.2bpm smoochy swayer".
+After the song was remixed in 1995, British magazine Music Week gave it a score of four out of five and named it Single of the Week, writing, "Not typical Luther, but sumptuous all the same.
 This upbeat groover, taken from the soul meister's new greatest hits album, has all the ingredients of a chart hit."
-Alan Jones commented, "The underlying melodic strength is surrendered to the rhythm, which takes the form of a brisk house beat.
+Music Week editor Alan Jones commented, "The underlying melodic strength is surrendered to the rhythm, which takes the form of a brisk house beat.
 Vandross is a singer of great finesse and exercises like this do him no favours."